tendermint/tendermint/docs/spec/reactors/consensus/proposer-selection.md

 `p2, p1, p2, p2, p2, p1, p2, p2,...` or [`p2, p1, p2, p2`]*
 A sequence that starts with any circular permutation of the [`p2, p1, p2, p2`] sub-sequence would also provide the same degree of fairness.
 In fact these circular permutations show in the sliding window (over the generated sequence) of size equal to the length of the sub-sequence.

-Assigning priorities to each validator based on the voting power and updating them at each round ensures the fairness of the proposer selection.
+Assigning priorities to each validator based on the voting power and updating them at each run ensures the fairness of the proposer selection.
 In addition, every time a validator is elected as proposer its priority is decreased with the total voting power.

+Intuitively, a process p jumps ahead in the queue ~P/VP(i) times until it reaches the head and is elected.

+#### Changed Validator Set
+Current implementation normalizes the priorities after every change such that the distance between min and max is at most 2 * P. If no other change occurs, a process p will need to move ahead in the queue ~ 2 * P/VP(i) times to reach the head and be elected.

 -----------